 Ciara Princess Harris had seen her first two albums establish her as one of Urban music’s ‘must see acts’.
 With #1 singles and stage-blazing performances to boot, the success of her platinum-selling sophomore set ‘The Evolution’ put even more pressure on her to deliver when it came to her junior album.

 What was birthed from those sessions was indeed an evolution from the Atlantan songstress.
-Christened ‘Fantasy Ride’, the album proved itself a sonic rollercoaster – an eclectic mix of futuristic R&B seasoned with Urban flavoured rock, pop, and electronica.
-The evidence of this was first spotted from the album’s first offering ‘Go Girl’ featuring the time’s “it-collaborator” T-Pain.
+Christened ‘Fantasy Ride’, the album proved itself a sonic rollercoaster – an eclectic mix of futuristic R&B seasoned with Urban flavored Rock, Pop, and Electronica.
+The evidence of this was spotted from the LP’s first offering ‘Go Girl’ featuring the time’s “it-collaborator” T-Pain.